studiolhb/studiolhb.github.io/index.md

 <main class="body-content">

-  <p class="statement">The story in my art may speak to you now, or it may be one you've yet to experience.
-Visual art touches your soul in ways words cannot.</p>
+ <p class="statement">The story contained within my art may speak to you now, or possibly it's a story you've yet to experience.
+Visual art has a way of touching your soul in ways that words cannot.</p>

   <p class="statement">I make art that brings out memories and emotions because we all need to remember what makes us human.</p>